nzjunaid/test_mailgun/README.md

-For Get Api('latest endpoint'),give  a get request to "localhost:8080/getlatestendpoint"
+For Get Api which is used to retreive the latest end point from the file, give  a get request to "localhost:8080/getlatestendpoint"

+An example Api for this would be
 ```

 	curl -XGET localhost:8080/getlatestendpoint